ReiherGroup/OrbitalPerturbation/README.md

 ## Install Python package

-To install the Python scripts as a Python package called `orbitalperturbation`, follow these instructions:
+To be able to execute the Python scripts, you must first install them as a Python package called `orbitalperturbation`.
+Follow these instructions:
 ```bash
 cd python
 pip install .
 ```
-Then, you can execute `perturb_gaussian_orbitals` and `perturb_turbomole_orbitals` directly in the terminal instead of `python /path/to/gaussian.py` and `python /path/to/turbomole`, respectively.
+Then, you can execute `perturb_gaussian_orbitals` and `perturb_turbomole_orbitals` directly in the terminal.

 ## Supported quantum chemical packages